TheDataAreClean/cube/content/about/header/index.md

 ---

 <!-- this is a subheadline -->
-I am a cross functional researcher who loves to try on new lenses in approaching a problem statement.
+Welcome!
+I am a cross functional researcher who loves to try on new approaches in pursuing numerous data-centric problem statements.
 My experiences range from data analytics to product development to journalism, and now monitoring and evaluation programmes all set in the social development context.

-The core of my work lies in improving the data literacy of new audiences through a variety of mediums, and increasing their decision making capacity.
+The core of my work lies in improving the data literacy and capabilities of new audiences through a variety of mediums, and increasing their decision making capacity.